How Do Safety Officers Prevent Workplace Accidents? A Look at Their Key Steps

 Steps to Prevent Workplace Accidents

-1. Identify the hazards by means of inspection, audit, discussion with workers of the specific task, by reviewing your accident history, or by using hazard identification tools like JHA, Hazap study, job safety survey.
+1. Identify the hazards by means of inspection, audit, discussion with workers of the specific task, by reviewing your accident history, or by using hazard identification tools like JHA, Hazap study, and job safety survey.
 Then make a list of high-risk areas/activities according to their rank and severity.
-Note: Include long-term hazards to health also, such as noise level, vibration, illumination, exposure to hazardous substances like dust, fumes, etc.
+Note: Include long-term hazards to health also, such as noise level, vibration, illumination, and exposure to hazardous substances like dust, fumes, etc.

 4. Isolate hazards from workers by isolating explosive materials, storage tanks, or fuel sources for furnaces in designated areas.
 Isolate man-machine contact by using machine guards, distance machine guards, interlocks, etc. Isolate man-machine and operation by using lock-ins/lockouts and tag-outs during maintenance or whenever necessary.
-(The rate of accidents takes place when maintenance is more).
+(The rate of accidents increases during maintenance.)

 5. Use fully automated fail-safe design (reasonably applicable) by implementing fail-passive arrangement, fail-active arrangement/fail-operational arrangement, like circuit breakers, battery-operated sprinkler devices, fusible links in fire doors, etc.